It's what sheep are for isn't it?

 A new strain of cybercrime Trojan is targeting Facebook users by taking over their machines and shaking them down for cash.
 Carberp, like its predecessors ZeuS and SpyEye, infects machines by tricking punters into opening PDFs and Excel documents loaded with malicious code, or attacks computers in drive-by downloads.
-The hidden …
+The …

 It's what sheep are for isn't it?